mrvisser/velocity-tag/README.md

 		}
 	}

-* ``getTemplateReference()`` must point to a velocity template located on the class-path (e.g., WEB-INF/classes/...)
 * ``reset()`` is used to clear the state of the tag after it has finished rendering.
 Since servlet containers may pool tag instances this is useful to clear potential memory-leaks and reset the tag state for the next execution.
 * ``buildContext()`` is responsible for building the data that will be given directly to your velocity template.
 You'll see in the next file how the template uses the data

-Second, write a velocity template for your tag and place it in ``ca/mrvisser/testtags/templates/hello-world-tag.vm``:
+Second, write a velocity template for your tag and place it in a VM file that is in the same package as your java class, with the same file name:

+``ca/mrvisser/testtags/HelloWorldTag.vm``

 	#macro(doStartTag)
 		<span>Hello, $who!